By classic, I mean going back to the days of black & white.

 Maureen O’Hara and John Payne remained proud of their connection to this film for the rest of their lives, with Payne going so far as to write a never-published sequel.
 Their pride was justified.

 This one will catch some of you off guard.
 Not because of a remarkable storyline–rather, it’s pretty formula–but because of the cast.
-Robert Mitchum stars in (as far as I know) his only romantic comedy, with a very young Janet Leigh as the object of his affection.
+Robert Mitchum stars in one of his few romantic comedies, with a very young Janet Leigh as the object of his affection.
 Despite the predictable nature of this film, it’s a pleasure to watch, in large part because of the performances of Mitchum and Leigh.

 She’s a secret shopper scoping out the competition; he’s the salesperson who recognizes what she’s up to, but doesn’t report it as required.
 When he loses his job because of his inaction, the two meet up and start getting closer in a manner that soon disrupts the comfortable relationship she has with her would-be fiancé.
 They’re not the only ones with a stake in what happens — she has a son from her previous marriage to a soldier who died in combat.

 As I said, a formula plot, but a charming movie.
 Mitchum’s brooding loner persona translates well to this light romantic comedy, and Leigh’s youth and gentle spirit is a welcome contrast.